izumi-niche/XaneRandomizer/README.md

 #### 'Balanced' Mode

 The growths will be randomized trying to be more 'balanced'.
-Not guarranted to be a totally balanced experience, since there still a bit of 'random' on it.
+Not guarranted to be a totally balanced experience, since there is still a bit of 'random' on it.

+#### Randomized weapons

+Weapon stats will be randomized, with the exception of WpnLevel.

+#### Randomize shops

+Shops will be randomized to have random contents.

+## Log

+You can choose to create a log that will tell what changed in your ROM.

+It contains, if that options is enabled in the randomization:

+Playable characters stats, items and class;

+Supports;

+Astral Shard bonuses;

+Weapon stats;

+Shop content.